Raiffeisen Rio Review 2025: Pros & Cons

 We must look at the fees of Raiffeisen Rio.
 Investing fees are more important than people think.

-You will pay a management fee of 0.65% on your invested assets annually.
-This fee is not too bad in Switzerland.
-On top of that, you will have to pay for the stamp duty.
+You will pay a management fee of 0.65% on your invested assets annually, which is not too bad in Switzerland.
+In addition, you will have to pay stamp duty.

 The other thing not included in the management fee is the product costs.
 Each fund they will use to invest your money also has an annual fee.